So let’s start out by talking about the magical parts of this Coconut Curry Soup recipe, because there are many.

 Remove the tofu from the press and cut into small cubes.
 In the same pot, heat a little more oil and add the tofu, stir frying until light golden brown.
 Pour in a small amount of the pureed soup – it will sizzle and pop, and it will also give the tofu the most wonderful color and caramelized exterior.
 Remove from heat when the tofu is a deep golden brown and crispy.

-Top each serving of soup with fresh veggie toppings.
+Top each serving of coconut curry soup with fresh veggie toppings.
 We used carrots, cilantro, and cabbage.
 Any combination of basil, kale, carrots, zucchini, mushrooms, or spinach would also be amazing.

 Photo by Sally Griffiths